-For example, kids may strategically plan a couple moves ahead in a board game, but then need to problem-solve and adjust their strategy after their opponents turn.
+For example, kids may strategically plan a couple of moves ahead in a board game but then need to problem-solve and adjust their strategy after their opponents’ turn.

 There are board games for all skill sets and abilities so there’s definitely something out there that is developmentally appropriate for your child and you can work up to more challenging games over time.

 Even though these games don’t include specific problems that your child is facing or may encounter, they still help.